-Very often we come across movies that are based on books or novels.
+Very often we come across many movies that are book based movies or novels.
 Some of them go on to achieve great success.
 Some falter miserably.
 To cite an example, 3 Idiots based indirectly on Chetan Bhagat’s “Five Point Someone” was a grand success, something that offered movie buffs something to talk about for years.

-Through this news piece, I am going to list 8 must watch book adaptations 4 each in Hollywood and India that one should definitely watch right away.
-Let’s start with some Indian movies: –
+Through this news piece, I am going to list 8 must-watch book adaptations 4 each in Hollywood and India that one should definitely watch right away.
+Let’s start with some Indian book based movies.

 The story revolves around how a tour guide Raju (Anand) marries Rosie (Rahman) who aspires to dancer and eventually becomes one.
 In the process, Raju becomes an alcoholic and a gambler and ends up in jail.
 How their relationship moves forward and takes different twists and turns is the basic plot of the movie.
-Guide ended up winning 7 Filmfare Awards including the Top categories of Best Movie, Best Actor, Actress, and Director.
+The guide ended up winning 7 Filmfare Awards including the Top categories of Best Movies, Best Actor, Actress, and Director.

 2.Black Friday (2004)